GaloisInc/saw-training/Salsa20.rst

 Putting everything together, ``main`` verifies the implementation functions according to these specifications. ``main`` has the type ``TopLevel ()`` --- this is the type of commands that can be run at the top level of a SAWScript program.
-In :ref:`swap-example`, ``crucible_llvm_verify`` was used on its own, and its return value was discarded.
+In :ref:`pop-example`, ``crucible_llvm_verify`` was used on its own, and its return value was discarded.
 However, verification actually returns a useful result: it returns an association between a specification and the fact that the